Today, we will talk about the best Canon lens for night photography.

 It’s pretty fast in my view mode.

-However, if you’re shooting autofocus during video work, you’ll hear a gentle clicking sound from the mechanism as the lens micro-adjusts.
+However, if you shoot autofocus during video work, you’ll hear a gentle clicking sound as the lens micro-adjusts.

 Overall, the build quality of this Canon L lens is top-notch in every way.